rawpython/remi/README.md

 </p>

-There is also a drag n drop GUI editor.
+There is also a drag n drop GUI Editor.
 Look at the [Editor](https://github.com/dddomodossola/remi/tree/master/editor) subfolder to download your copy.

 Changelog